 Starting in 2013 each team receives two (2) time outs per game, but are only allowed to use one within the 3-minute warning of the second half.
 The full definition of time outs are found in Rule 1, Section 7, Article 5 of the CFL Rulebook.
 Prior to 2013 each team was allowed one (1) time out per half in a CFL game and time outs were not carried over if not used.

 Any player on the field or the Head Coach may call a time out by notifying any official on the field.
 Time outs are 30 seconds in duration and stop the game clock until the next snap.

 Overtime does not provide for any additional time outs.

 The CFL employs a two-possession overtime (shootout style or modified Kansas Plan) where teams alternate possessions from the 35-yard line and attempt to outscore their opponents in a series in order to win the game.
 Starting in 2010, teams are required to attempt a two-point convert after scoring a touchdown on any possession.
+In the regular season, a tied score after two possessions by each team results in a tie game and each team being awarded 1-point in the standings.
 The playoffs and Grey Cup feature the same overtime rules, however teams continue to play a series of possessions until a winner is decided.